umerqureshi409/Adaptive-Bloom-Trie/README.md

-# TrulyAdaptiveABT.java — Comprehensive Summary & Explanation
+# ABT.java — Comprehensive Summary & Explanation

 ## Overview

-This file implements a **Truly Adaptive Bloom Trie (ABT)** for phishing URL detection.
+This file implements a **Adaptive Bloom Trie (ABT)** for phishing URL detection.
 It combines the strengths of tries and adaptive Bloom filters, providing a scalable, memory-efficient, and adaptive data structure for fast set membership queries, especially suited for large, evolving datasets like phishing URLs.

 ---